NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Arctic Vigor.md

 * * *

-**Effect** You call forth a blast of polar wind in a 10-foot burst within a range of 30 feet that deals 7d6 cold damage.
+**Effect** You call forth a blast of polar wind in a @Template\[burst|distance:10\] within a range of 30 feet that deals 7d6 cold damage.
 All creatures in the area must attempt a DC 27 Fortitude check save.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*